 The new Surface Pro X from Microsoft has been launched in platinum color and will be offering a much better performance now with the SQ2 processor.
 It will be launched at $1,499.

 The new device of Surface Pro X is promising a battery backup of up to 15 hours.
 Qualcomm has collaborated with Microsoft to offer a stronger processor for the new device.
-Qualcomm Snapdragon 8cx Gen 2 5G will be seen in a new format in the new Surface Pro X. But it will not have any 5G, the company reports.
+Qualcomm Snapdragon 8cx Gen 2 5G will be seen in a new format in the new Surface Pro X. But the company reports will not have any 5G.

 The display will be a 13-inch one made with PixelSense technology having a resolution of 2880 x 1920 providing 16GB of RAM, and greater storage of 512GB.
 The connectivity includes two USB-C ports, a SIM port accessing a nano-SIM of gigabyte LTE variant.

 A removable SSD storage will also be seen in the Microsoft Surface Pro X along with the introduction of the new signature keyboard, according to the speculations.
 It will be available in silver, blue, and red variants.
 The device will have the same old pocket for the Surface Slim Pen.